Frequently asked questions

 We accept donations of zines, and we would love to add yours to our collection.
 Please see information about donating zines here.

 We do not currently sell zines, we operate as a reference library.
 You are welcome to come and browse our selection of zines during our opening times.
+We do, however, have an shop in the library which sells a number of GZL, and zine-related products to help fund our costs.
+Visit our shop here.

 Zines can be shared for free or sold for profit.
 Many people choose to run their own Etsy (or similar platform) shop to sell their zines.
 We recommend donating your zines to your local zine library for their archive and for communal enjoyment.

-There is a comprehensive list of zine libraries here
+There is a comprehensive list of zine libraries here.

-If you are selling them, we recommend contacting a zine distro, or applying for a stall at one of the many zine fest events throughout the country
+If you are selling them, we recommend contacting a zine distro, or applying for a stall at one of the many zine fest events throughout the country.

 We catalogue our zines to keep track of them, to highlight gaps in our collections, to ensure we are getting as diverse a representation as possible in our collection, and to allow visitors an additional way to find and interact with our zines.